BÖËNA ARTICLE

 Consider the lowly coral.
 Actually an animal, it looks like a plant, as it never goes anywhere, and it usually reproduces asexually, which doesn’t sound very romantic.

 Yet the humble coral provides shelter and food to a vast array of marine species at the critical base of the food chain.
-And that’s why Böëna Wilderness Lodges is providing crucial financial support to Raising Coral, a one-of-a-kind nonprofit in Costa Rica dedicated to the restoration of these vital marine environments.
+And that’s why Böëna Lodges is providing crucial financial support to Raising Coral, a one-of-a-kind nonprofit in Costa Rica dedicated to the restoration of these vital marine environments.

 “Corals are the engineers of the ecosystems,” says Tatiana Villalobos, 31, the project manager for Raising Coral.
 “We can compare them with the trees of the rainforest, or even where houses are built in a city.
 So where you have corals, you have habitat, you have food available for different species.”